Which Triathlon Distance Is Right for You?

 The Ultimate Challenge

-The Ironman is legendary—and for good reason.
-It takes months of preparation, unwavering dedication, and an ability to push through discomfort.
+The Ironman is legendary and for good reason.
+It takes months of preparation, unwavering dedication and an ability to push through discomfort.
 But crossing that finish line is one of the most unforgettable moments in endurance sport.

 Distances Explained

+Best for: Experienced triathletes with time, commitment and serious grit.
 If you’re ready to go all in, this is the defining challenge of a lifetime.

 Which Triathlon Is Best for You?